neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ![](/guides/images/chatbot-astro-postgres-llamaindex/7dc7a5ea-e593-40a0-adb3-f9519536bdea.png)

-and you are now done with creating an ECS Service in your ECS Cluster.
+You are now done with creating an ECS Service in your ECS Cluster.
 Let's move on to creating access keys for IAM users for your account.

 ### Create Access Keys for IAM users

-- In the navigation bar on the upper right in your AWS account, choose your user name, and then choose **Security credentials**.
+- In the navigation bar in your AWS account, choose your user name, and then choose **Security credentials**.

 ![](/guides/images/chatbot-astro-postgres-llamaindex/75769ba6-07ee-48d3-9421-4f7005c9127d.png)